 Past Lords Commander

-- 'Night's King', 13th Lord Commander who converted the Night's Watch into his own personal army and led it in battle against the King of the North and Joramun, the King-Beyond-the-Wall.
+- 'Night's King', 13th Lord Commander who converted the Night's Watch into his own personal army and led it in battle against the King in the North Brandon Stark and Joramun, the King-Beyond-the-Wall.

 - Rodrik Flint, thought to make himself King-beyond-the-Wall.